 Facebook Down $80 Billion In Market Value; Playboy, SpaceX, Tesla Hit Delete

 The #DeleteFacebook movement is putting its money where its mouth is.
-Since the company's recent Cambridge Analytica scandal, Facebook's stock has plunged 18 percent — decimating about $80 billion from the company's total market value, according to a couple analyses.
+Since the company's recent Cambridge Analytica scandal, Facebook's stock has plunged 18 percent — decimating about $80 billion from the company's total market value, according to a couple of analyses.

-The nosedive comes in the wake of the social network admitting that Cambridge Analytica, a firm that worked on behalf of the 2016 Trump presidential campaign, misused personal information gathered on Facebook to target U.S. voters.
+The nosedive comes after Facebook admitted that Cambridge Analytica, a firm that worked on behalf of the 2016 Trump presidential campaign, misused personal information gathered on the social network to target U.S. voters.
 Since then, the company has seen a barrage of criticism for its failure to protect user data.

 Meanwhile, Elon Musk-run companies Tesla and SpaceX have deleted Facebook pages, as has Playboy over privacy concerns.